 It was one of the most bizarre individual plays in White Sox history.

 The Sox were at Baltimore, and in the last of the fourth inning of a scoreless game Frank Robinson slid hard into second baseman Al Weis, trying to break up a potential double play on a ball hit by Brooks Robinson.
 Frank Robinson’s head slammed into Weis’ knee, knocking the runner out.
-The next day, Frank Robinson woke up with double vision.
+The next day, Frank Robinson woke up with double vision, and would end up missing 28 games.
 Weis, meanwhile, had his knee torn up, his season ended.

 While both players were lying on the ground, Sox right fielder Ken Berry noticed that time had never been called and Frank wasn’t on the base!
 He ran in, picked up the baseball and tagged him with it.
 Second base umpire Nestor Chylak called Robinson out.